-In January 2011, Darling, through a wholly-owned subsidiary, entered into a limited liability company agreement (as subsequently amended, the "DGD LLC Agreement") with a wholly-owned subsidiary of Valero to form the DGD Joint Venture, which was formed to design, engineer, construct and operate the DGD Norco Facility.
-As of January 1, 2022, under the equity method of accounting, we had an investment in the DGD Joint Venture of approximately \$1.3 billion included on the consolidated balance sheet.
+In January 2011, Darling, through a wholly-owned subsidiary, entered into a limited liability company agreement (as subsequently amended, the "DGD LLC Agreement") with a wholly-owned subsidiary of Valero to form the DGD Joint Venture, which was formed to design, engineer, construct and operate the DGD St. Charles Plant.
+Since that time, the DGD Joint Venture has completed several expansion projects, and it currently operates the DGD St. Charles Plant and the DGD Port Arthur Plant.
+As of December 31, 2022, under the equity method of accounting, we had an investment in the DGD Joint Venture of approximately \$1.9 billion included on the consolidated balance sheet.
 There is no assurance that the DGD Joint Venture will continue to be profitable or allow us to continue to make a return on our investment.